traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ---

-  - Tensorflow on Rpi
+  - TensorFlow.js on Rpi
   - Create LED necklace out of old LED pieces get running with an arduino
   - Hookup Rpi to LEDs and send data to necklace
   - Change LED colors/pattern based on what pi "sees"

 ---

-# [fit] Tensorflowjs on Raspberry Pi
+# [fit] TensorFlow.js on Raspberry Pi

 ![left fit](photos/tensorflow-github.png)